History of Parole

 Chairwoman, New York State Board of Parole

-In 2013, Tina M. Stanford, Esq. was appointed by Governor Andrew M. Cuomo and confirmed by the New York State Senate to serve as Chairwoman of the New York State Board of Parole.
+In 2013, Tina M. Stanford, Esq., was appointed by the Governor and confirmed by the New York State Senate, to become Chairwoman of the New York State Board of Parole.

-During her career, Chairwoman Stanford has worked with thousands of people who have been harmed, accused, and convicted who seek justice and restoration.
-As an Erie County Assistant District Attorney for 14 years, she handled thousands of cases in the city court, grand jury, domestic violence, sexual assault, felony trial and appeals bureaus.
+During her career, Chairwoman Stanford has worked with thousands of people who have been harmed, accused, and convicted, who seek justice and restoration.
+She was an Erie County Assistant District Attorney for fourteen years.
+While there, she handled thousands of cases in the city court, grand jury, domestic violence, sexual assault, felony trial and appeals bureaus.

-Prior to serving as Chairwoman of the Parole Board, she was Chairwoman of the New York State Crime Victims Board and then its Director after the agency was reorganized and renamed the Office of Victim Services.
-Under both titles, she led the agency in assisting thousands of crime victims and/or their family members, and in funding hundreds of crime victim advocate positions throughout the state.
+Prior to being appointed Chairwoman of the Board of Parole, she was Chairwoman of the New York State Crime Victims Board, and then, its Director, after the agency was reorganized and renamed the Office of Victim Services.
+Under both titles, she led the agency in assisting thousands of crime victims or their family members, and funding hundreds of crime victim advocate positions throughout New York.

 Chairwoman Stanford has also served on the Violence Against Women Act Advisory Committee, the Interagency Task Force on Human Trafficking, the Disaster Preparedness Commission, the Domestic Violence Advisory Council, and on two Sentencing Commissions.

-The Board of Parole consists of 16 members.
+The Board of Parole consists of 15 members.
 Each member is appointed by the Governor and confirmed by the Senate for a six-year term.
 One member is designated by the Governor to serve as Chair and Chief Executive Officer of the Division.
+A brief biography of the Board of Parole members can be found here.

 Business Meeting Schedule